tyamz/compuflex/Point of Sale (PoS)/README.md

 *To manually change this setting: (ONLY IN JAVAFX AND JAVA SWING VERSIONS)*
  1. ) Close the program.
- 2. ) Open the ".properties" file which has the same name as your ".jar".
+ 2. ) Open the `.properties` file which has the same name as your ".jar".
  3. ) Change "popUp = false" to "popUp = true" to turn on the pop-up pay window, or vice versa to turn it off.
  4. ) Re-open the program.